galbiati/labsite-renderer/README.md

 `render.py` will output static html files into the `website` directory; all image files etc will need to be preloaded into the appropriate folders of `website`.

-Most of this has yet to be implemented, but it should greatly
+Most of this has yet to be implemented, but it should greatly ease website creation/maintenance.